yairgd/yairgd.github.io/content/post/eclipse_for_embedded.md

 ---
-title: "Ecpise with CMake project on windows"
-description: "create an eclipse setup from CMake for embedded projects " tags :
+title : "Ecpise with CMake project on windows" description : "create an eclipse setup from CMake for embedded project" tags :
  - "eclipse"
  - "embedded"
 date : "2020-09-12"
 archives : "2020"
 categories :
  - "emmbeded"

 menu : "no-main"
 ---

 CMake is a powerful tool to manage c/c++ projects, and I prefer to use it in on my embedded projects also.
 Usually, I  work in a Linux environment in the terminal where everything is installed properly in its place, and things work great.
 Still, when I had to switch it to eclipse on windows environment, that was a challenging task.
 Hence, I describe here the stages that I had to do to import a CMake project from Linux to eclipse that run on windows.
 The first stage is to install the following software on windows.

 * [arm tool chain](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads)